-In 1998, the Central Coast Regional Water Quality Control Board (Water Board) identified Chorro Creek, Los Osos Creek, and the Morro Bay Estuary as impaired by sediment and listed the water bodies under Clean Water Act Section 303(d).
-The TMDL identified accelerated sedimentation due to anthropogenic disturbance as the primary cause for listing.
-TMDL documentation cited the 1998 Tetra Tech report estimates that the Chorro and Los Osos Creeks sub-watersheds deliver an average of approximately 70,000 tons per year of sediment into the Morro Bay estuary.
-The report indicated that the Chorro Creek watershed was estimated to contribute 86 percent of the total sediment delivered to Morro Bay, approximately 60,689 tons.
+In 1998, the Central Coast Regional Water Quality Control Board (Water Board) identified Chorro Creek, Los Osos Creek, and the Morro Bay estuary as impaired by sediment and listed the water bodies under Clean Water Act Section 303(d).
+The Total Maximum Daily Load (TMDL) identified accelerated sedimentation due to anthropogenic disturbance as the primary cause for the listing.
+TMDL documentation cited the 1998 Tetra Tech report estimates that the subwatersheds of Chorro and Los Osos Creeks deliver an average of approximately 70,000 tons per year of sediment into the Morro Bay estuary.
+The report indicated that the Chorro Creek watershed was estimated to contribute 86% of the total sediment delivered to Morro Bay, approximately 60,689 tons.